 Head office Schwendi

 The VDWF has its head office in Schwendi.
 The small Upper Swabian community lies in the triangle between Ulm, Biberach, and Memmingen.
-Managing Director Ralf Dürrwächter and four employees - team leader Sabrina Wagner and team assistants Melanie Hoffmann, Andrea Bertele, and Charlotte Steinhorst - are located at Gerberwiesen 3 (the VDWF's postal address).
+Managing Director Ralf Dürrwächter and two employees – Melanie Hofmann and Andrea Jocham – are located at Gerberwiesen 3 (the VDWF's postal address).
 The VDWF head office in Schwendi is responsible for the southern region and works together with the branch office in Lüdenscheid (north-western region) and Schmalkalden (north-eastern region), to organize events such as trade fair appearances, trade conferences, working groups, delegation trips, or industry events.

 Verband Deutscher Werkzeug- und Formenbauer e.V.